Dutch regulator levies 10th fine on Apple in dating app row, assessing new proposal - NewsBreak

 Dutch regulator levies 10th fine on Apple in dating app row, assessing new proposal

-AMSTERDAM, March 28 (Reuters) - The Dutch consumer watchdog on Monday levied a 10th weekly fine against Apple (AAPL.O) for failure to comply with an order to make it possible for dating app providers in the Netherlands to use non-Apple payment methods.
+AMSTERDAM (Reuters) -The Dutch consumer watchdog on Monday levied a 10th weekly fine against Apple for failure to comply with an order to make it possible for dating app providers in the Netherlands to use non-Apple payment methods.

 The Authority for Consumers and Markets said its fines against the company in the long-running dispute now total 50 million euros ($55 million), the maximum possible under its current order.